muhlbaier/embedded-software/README.md

 # embedded-software
 Embedded Software Library

 [doxygen documentation](https://muhlbaier.github.io/embedded-software/)

 This is a hardware agnostic library for embedded platforms.
-Drivers are written in a way that references a uniform Hardware Abstraction Layer (HAL).
+Modules are written in a way that references a uniform Hardware Abstraction Layer (HAL).

-Drivers:

-*  buffer
-*  list
-*  subsys
-*  task
-*  timing
-*  uart

 ## Coding Style Conventions ##